Flag of Kazakhstan: Central Asian Revolt

-In 1916, Russia required Muslim people of central Asia to join Russian military forces.
-Russian colonial regime and economic instability lead to the Central Asian Revolt.
-Amongst Kazakhs, Amangeldy Imanov was leading figure in the revolts.
-He and his associated used red flag with the yellow text; blue half-moon in the top-left; blue bow, spear and an axe crossed on red background.
+In 1916, Russia required Muslim people of Central Asia to join Russian military forces.
+Russian colonial regime and economic instability led to the Central Asian Revolt of 1916.
+Amongst Kazakhs, Amankeldy Imanov was a leading figure in the revolts.
+He and his associates used a red flag with yellow text; blue half-moon in the top-left; blue bow, spear and an axe crossed on red background.

 The text on the flag is in Arabic script, since Kazakh's writing system was Arabic prior to 1929.
-The text on the flag says: "Flag of warrior leader, Amangeldy batyr" (Batyr means hero in Kazakh).
+The text on the flag says: "Flag of warrior leader, Amangeldi batır" ("Batır" ("Батыр") means "a hero" in Kazakh).

 Alash Autonomy

-During World War I, Russia was exhausted as it wasn't ready for war.
+During World War I, Russia was exhausted as it was not ready for war.
 This was the reason for the food shortages, which occurred even in major cities like Petrograd.
 First revolution, started because of an economic instability led to the Russian ministers in charge of Central Asia to create the Alash party and found their own autonomy on territory of modern Kazakhstan.

-Alasb state again lacked one agreed flag, however the Autonomy had their proposed flags.
-Alikhan Bukeikhanov and Barlybek Syrtanov proposed the flag with green, yellow, red stripes and white crescent with yellow star in top-left.
+Alash state again lacked one agreed flag, however the Autonomy had their proposed flags.
+Alikhan Bukeikhanov and Barlybek Syrtanov proposed the flag with green, yellow, red stripes and white crescent with yellow star in top-left in the draft constitution of the "Country of the Kazakhs" (1911), however, there is not a single historical confirmation of the use of this flag by the Alash Orda (1917–1920).
 The direction of stripes is not mentioned.
 Sometimes people use the logo of Kazak, the journal published by members of Alash, as a flag of the Autonomy.
-This variant of flag depicts a yellow yurt on a white background.
+This variant of flag depicts a yellow yurt on a white background, this flag is mentioned in the "Will of the People" newspaper as approved on 6 June 1918.

-The most commonly used flag of the Alash Autonomy is yellow crescent with star on a red background, however there is no evidence that flag was ever used.

 Soviet Kazakhstan

 After the victory of the Bolsheviks in the Russian Civil War, The Soviets consolidated Alash into the newly forming Kazakh Autonomy, resulting in the establishment of the Kazakh Autonomous Socialist Soviet Republic in 1920.

 The first flag of the Kazakh ASSR consisted of two lines of yellow text in the canton, surrounded with a yellow line, reading "KSSR" (Kazakh SSR), and "R.F."
 (Russian Federation).

-Kazakhstan was a part of the Russian Federation until the 1937 establishment of the Kazakh Soviet Socialist Republic within the Union, and, subsequently, changed its flag.
+Kazakhstan was a part of the Russian Soviet Federative Socialist Republic until the 1937 establishment of the Kazakh Soviet Socialist Republic within the Union, and, subsequently, changed its flag.
 This flag had the hammer and sickle in the canton and the name of the republic in Kazakh and Russian under it.
 The Kazakh name was written in Latin, as the writing system of Kazakh changed in 1929 from Arabic to Latin.

-The final change of flag of the flag of the Kazakh SSR happened in 1953, as all Soviet republics redesigned their flags.
+In 1953, the Kazakh SSR made its final flag change, as part of a redesign by all the Soviet republics.
 This flag consisted of a hammer and a sickle with a star above it and a light blue horizontal stripe on a red background.
-The flag was briefly used after Kazakhstan gained its independence in December 1991.
+It remained in brief use after Kazakhstan gained its independence in December 1991.